typestack/typedi/docs/typescript/01-getting-started.md

 // comes here after you imported the reflect-metadata package!
 ```

-As a last step, you need to enable emitting decorator metadata in your Typescript config.
+As the last step, you need to enable emitting decorator metadata in your Typescript config.
 Add these two lines to your `tsconfig.json` file under the `compilerOptions` key:

 ```json
 "emitDecoratorMetadata": true,